-By analyzing the obtained results we observed in 5 out of 10 replications evolved robots display an ability to solve the role allocation task after 250 generations (Fig. 3).
-Within these successful replications we observed different strategies, which can be divided in two types depending on whether the roles towards which individuals converge are either reversible or irreversible.
-In reversible strategies, the robots which assume a non-leader role maintain their non-leader role or turn to a leader role depending on whether they keep interacting with leader robots or not.
+By analyzing the obtained results we observed in five out of ten replications evolved robots display an ability to solve the role allocation task after 250 generations (Fig. 3).
+Since we were interested in investigating whether role differentiation could be evolved in groups of homogeneous robots, we discarded all the replications in which good role allocation did not emerge.
+Within the successful replications we observed different strategies, which can be divided in two types depending on whether the roles towards which individuals converge are either reversible or irreversible.
+In reversible strategies, the robots which assume a non-leader role can maintain their non-leader role or turn to a leader role depending on whether they keep interacting with leader robots or not.
 On the contrary, in irreversible strategies, once a robot has assumed a non-leader role, it remains a non-leader for the rest of the trial independently from its interactions with other robots.
-Although both strategies are interesting and have advantages and disadvantages, for reasons of space in the rest of this paper we will focus our analyses only on the best evolved individual, which belongs to the irreversible strategy type.
+Both kinds of strategies have advantages and disadvantages, and they might be appropriate for supporting different kinds of non-communicative collective behaviors requiring specialization (see the discussion).
+However, for reasons of space in the rest of this paper we will focus our analyses only on the best evolved individual, which belongs to the irreversible strategy type.